As a safety professional, I have a crucial question for you: What is your biggest safety sin or workplace hazard?

-Before I tell you mine, I’ll give you some background.
-Winter Walking is North America’s largest manufacturer of traction aid ice cleats.
-We help hundreds of companies and thousands of employees reduce the chance of suffering a slip and fall injury while on the job.
-We take tremendous pride in our product line, our company and our task.
-So imagine how embarrassed I would be if I personally suffered a slip and fall injury on ice or snow?
-Embarrassed is an understatement – I would be outright devastated.
-And I would clearly call it my biggest work-related sin.
+Before I reveal mine, let me provide some context.
+Winter Walking is the largest manufacturer of ice cleats in North America.
+We take immense pride in helping hundreds of companies and thousands of employees reduce the risk of slip and fall injuries while on the job.
+But imagine the embarrassment and devastation if I were to personally experience a slip and fall injury on ice or snow.
+That would undoubtedly be my biggest work-related sin.

 So, what would be my second biggest sin?
-Well, that would be if one of my employees suffered a slip and fall.
-And not just because of what we do here, but because I could have – and should have – prevented the incident from happening in the first place.
-How can I justify being the largest manufacturer or ice cleats and not provide my own employees with pairs of their own?
+It would be if one of my employees suffered a slip and fall.
+Not only because of what we do here, but because I could have and should have prevented it from happening in the first place.
+How can I justify being the largest manufacturer of ice cleats and not provide my own employees with their own pairs?

-Now, I ask you, the safety professional who took the time to read this post: What would your biggest workplace hazard or work-related sin be?
-Surely, it would be related to you personally conducting yourself in an unsafe manor, right?
-What would your second biggest sin be?
-I’m going to venture a guess that it might be seeing someone whose safety you are responsible for suffer due to something that could have been prevented had you provided them with the tools and education necessary.
+Now, I ask you, the safety professional who has taken the time to read this post: What would your biggest workplace hazard or work-related sin be?
+Perhaps it would be related to conducting yourself unsafely, right?
+And what about your second biggest sin?
+I would venture to guess that it might be witnessing someone whose safety you are responsible for suffering due to something that could have been prevented if you had provided them with the necessary tools and education.

-When it comes to preventing slips and falls this winter, do not risk committing your biggest sin.
-First and foremost, make sure that you are taking precautions and wearing your traction aids while walking on ice and snow.
-Secondly, make sure that the employees that you care for are provided with ice cleats and proper training before they ever step outside.
+When it comes to preventing slips and falls this winter, don't risk committing your biggest sin.
+First and foremost, ensure that you are taking precautions and wearing your traction aids when walking on ice and snow.
+Secondly, make sure that the employees under your care are provided with ice cleats and proper training before they step outside.

-Implementing safety guidelines like wearing ice cleats needs to start at the top.
-If your employees do not see you wearing them, they will question why they should.
-And if you are wearing your ice cleats, their question may then become, "Why can't I have a pair, too?"
+Implementing safety guidelines like wearing ice cleats should start at the top.
+If your employees don't see you wearing them, they may question why they should.
+And if you are wearing your ice cleats, their question may then become, "Why can't I have a pair too?"
 Once you realize that winter slips and falls can be prevented, it is up to you, the safety professional, to eliminate that risk.

 Thank you for reading.
 If you found value in this post, please consider sharing it with your LinkedIn network or simply “like” it.